saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-versions.md

 import TabItem from '@theme/TabItem';

 :::warning Appium 1 End-of-life
 The Appium core team does not maintain Appium 1.x anymore since the [1st of January 2022](https://github.com/appium/appium).
+This means that:

+- bugfixes will not be released for Appium 1.x anymore and requires you to [migrate to Appium 2](./appium-2-migration.md)
-Recent versions of all officially supported platform drivers are no longer compatible with Appium 1.x, and require Appium 2 to run.
+- Appium 1 and it's packaged drivers are no longer 100% compatible with Android 13/iOS 16 and higher and require Appium 2 to run stably.

 Sauce Labs still supports Appium 1.x in limited versions, but we recommend [migrating to Appium 2](./appium-2-migration.md) to keep your tests up-to-date and compatible with the latest platform versions.
 :::